PSATRA/CS61B/README.md

 [CS61C Summer 2023](https://inst.eecs.berkeley.edu/~cs61c/su23/)

 ## Design Philosophy
 1. Our final purpose is to design for users, regardless of what's happening under the hook.
-That's why we design `sentinel`, inheritance.AListCopy with 100 boxes, fake indices, etc.
+That's why we design `sentinel`, inheritance.AList with 100 boxes, fake indices, etc.

 2. Learn to **actively _analyze_** and **optimize** your own code: no matter it is a